Clusters Nebulae Galaxies

 If you’re in the Northern Hemisphere and want to spot this cluster, know that Omega Centauri can only be seen at certain times of the year.
 It’s best seen in the evening sky from the Northern Hemisphere late on April, May and June evenings.

-So around mid-May, this wondrous star cluster is highest up and due south around 11 p.m. local DST.
+So around mid-May, this wondrous star cluster is highest up and due south around 11 p.m. your local daylight saving time.

-Then, by mid-June, Omega Centauri is highest up and due south around 10 p.m. local DST.
+Then, by mid-June, Omega Centauri is highest up and due south around 10 p.m. your local daylight saving time.

 Northern Hemisphere residents can see Omega Centauri from January through April as well, but they must be willing to stay up past midnight or get up before dawn.

-Star map with constellations and a white arrow pointing from Spica to Omega Centauri.
+Star map with constellations and a white arrow pointing straight down from Spica to Omega Centauri.

 Use the bright blue-white star Spica to locate the large Omega Centauri star cluster on Northern Hemisphere spring evenings.
-This chart shows the view from 35 degrees N latitude.
+This chart shows the view from 35 degrees north latitude.
 Image via Stellarium.

 Use the Big Dipper to find Spica